Anynomouss/doc/README.md

-The most important thing to understand about the wallet is that all keys are Hierarchically Deterministic (HD).
-As long as you have the seed(phrase), you can derive the complete tree and all its branches.
+The most important thing to understand about your Grin wallet is that all keys are Hierarchically Deterministic (HD).
+As long as you have the **seed(phrase)**, you can restore your wallet and derive the complete tree of derived keys.

-**Does my Grin wallet differ in any my Bitcoin wallet?** Yes, there are some important practical differences to consider that do not have to do with how the wallet keys are generated, but with where transaction data is stored.
-Firstly, the Grin blockchain works very different from the Bitcoin blockchain.
-Grin nodes do nodes can freely "forget" transaction data from outputs that are no longer relevant, such as spend UTXO's.
-This is great for keeping the blockchain lightweight, but it also means your wallet cannot deduce from the blockchain spend transactions.
-However, if you restore your wallet from the seed-phrase, the wallet will not be able to restore the history of spend transaction outputs.
-Secondly, Grin is amazing for privacy since all outputs in a transaction, first 1) aggregated when being put in a block, and 2) get aggregated by your node.
-This is possible since all outputs can check no new coins are generated by testing that
+**Does my Grin wallet differ in any my Bitcoin wallet?**
+Yes, there are two important differences to consider that have to do with how Grin transaction data is stored.
+Grin nodes can freely "forget" transaction data from outputs that are no longer relevant, such as spend UTXO's.
+This is great for keeping the blockchain lightweight by pruning unneeded data, but it also means your wallet cannot retrieve spend transactions data from the blockchain.
+Secondly, Grin is amazing for privacy since all outputs in a transaction get aggregated when 1) when using Dandelion, 2) when combining transaction data in a block, and 3) get aggregated by your node.
+This means that when restoring your wallet, even your own wallet cannot retrieve the likability between inputs and outputs in a block.

-`Σ utxo = Σ kernel + height * 60 * H`

-holds true.

-Secondly, Grin does not store all information on chain.
+Secondly, Grin does not store all transaction information on chain.
 Payment proofs are created interactively between you and the party you interact.
-Not storing them on-chain keeps Grin lightweight and nimble.
-It does mean your wallet will not be able to restore payment proofs when recovering from the seed phrase.
+Not storing Payment proofs on-chain keeps Grin lightweight and privacy preserving.
+The downside is that your wallet will not be able to restore payment proofs when recovering from the seed phrase.
 So as merchant who would use Grin, it would be wise to make the occasional backup of your *wallet_data* folder.

-***
-**WARNING:**
+> **WARNINGS:**
-*Grin wallets store the master key without using hardened derivation.
-This means that the private-key can be converted back to the mnemonic seed phrase and should not be reused for other wallets.*
+*1) Grin wallets store the master key without using hardened derivation.
+This means that the private-key can be converted back to the mnemonic seed phrase and should not be reused for other wallets.
-***
-***
-**PROGRAMMERS:**
-*In the Grin code, the wallet keys are referred to as a KeyChain object.
-The KeyChain object handles all key derivation.
-Keys are stored in the DB and can be passed around via the API.
-However, these keys musts be XOR to the stored wallet seed before being used.*
+2) As Merchant or Exchange, it would be wise to make the occasional backup of your **wallet_data** folder to have a backup of both spend transactions and a backup of payment proofs.*

 ***
 # How are transactions in Grin different from Bitcoin?
 **Bitcoin transactions:**
 In Bitcoin, the sender is in full control and signs all transaction data by signing the transaction data with a [digital signature](https://learnmeabitcoin.com/beginners/guide/digital-signatures/https://learnmeabitcoin.com/beginners/guide/digital-signatures/).
 Bitcoin addresses are either hashed public keys (legacy address) or hash or a hash of a lock-script that includes your public key.
 Whenever someone send Bitcoin to your address, he transfers ownership of the Unspent Transaction Outputs (UTXO's) in that transaction by saying *"Anyone who can provide the lock-script with a valid signature for this address, can spend all outputs associated to it"*.
 Since only you can provide a signature for your public key/address, only you can spend your coins.
 All miners can verify that your signature matches the lock script, after which they will include your transaction in the next block to be mined.